Namanj/Mortgage-Market-Tri-Analysis/README.md

 </p>

 ### Approach
-I used the ACF and PACF graphs to determine the
+I used the ACF and PACF graphs to determine the appropriate number of AR and MA lags.
+As I knew that loan activity tends to have a strong yearly pattern, I decided to incorporate the seasonality explicitly by using a SARIMAX model.
 A notebook on this analysis can be found HERE

 ### Results